olebedev/go-starter-kit/README.md

 $ git clone git@github.com:olebedev/go-starter-kit.git $GOPATH/src/github.com/<username>/<project>
 $ cd $GOPATH/src/github.com/<username>/<project>
 ```
-Install javascript dependencies:
+Install JavaScript dependencies:

 ```
 $ npm i
 ```

-Install Golang dependencies.
-There are two ways to do it:
+There are two ways to install Golang dependencies:

 1. Traditional `go get`.
 It is __not recommended__ because it will install packages into `$GOPATH` and the packages versions are will not be under control.